iamsayan/wp-last-modified-info/readme.txt

 Go to 'Settings > WP Last Modified Info > Misc.
 Options > Custom CSS' and add your custom CSS.

-CSS Classes:

-`.post-last-modified`: use this class for posts.

-`.post-last-modified-text`: use this class for posts prefix.

-`.post-last-modified-td`: use this class if you want to add style only to last modified date/time on posts.

-`.post-modified-author`: use this class for post author.

-`.page-last-modified`: use this class for pages.

-`.page-last-modified-text`: use this class for pages prefix.

-`.page-last-modified-td`: use this class if you want to add style only to last modified date/time on the pages.

-`.page-modified-author`: use this class for page author.

 = Can I sort posts and pages by last modified info in the dashboard? =

 Yes, you can.
 You can sort posts and pages by ascending or descending order.